 Historic Queen Anne

 Queen Anne and its history, historic buildings and sites provide an accessible capsule of information where we can learn how the city of Seattle was wrought from a wilderness of heavily timbered slopes, salt water bays and fresh water lakes.
-Our Queen Anne style mansions may be mostly lost, but bungalows, Colonial Revival, American four square, Prairie School and Tudor style houses from the turn of 20th Century excite imaginations still today.
-Our local history is framed by fantastic views of Mt.
-Rainier to the south, the Olympic Mountains and the Puget Sound to the west, the Cascade Mountains and Lake Washington to the east and on a very lucky day Mt.
-Baker to the north.
+Our Queen Anne style mansions may be mostly lost, but bungalows, Colonial Revival, American four square, Prairie School and Tudor style houses from the turn of 20th Century still excite imaginations today.
 From the Treat House to the Counterbalance, from the streetcar suburb of Upper Queen Anne to the commercial buildings of Uptown, there are endless places to learn about and explore on Queen Anne.
-This website can be the first place you go as you discover Queen Anne’s history.

 The Queen Anne Historical Society holds five public meetings each year featuring programs emphasizing community and Washington history.
 The meetings are held on the fourth Thursday of September, November, January, March and May.
 If necessary, the November meeting is moved so as to not conflict with Thanksgiving.
 View our Events page for the latest happenings.